steineggerlab/folddisco/NOTE.md

 - [ ] Check verbosity flag works

 BENCHMARKa
+- [ ] TODO: Add an option to select metrics to calculate
+  - [ ] TODO: Metric at specific FPs (--fp, --k)
 - [ ] TODO: Index should not be a mandatory parameter --> Fix this
 - Benchmark plan
   - 1. Known motifs